graphile/crystal/examples/forum/TUTORIAL.md

 $ psql postgres://somehost:2345/somedb  # connects to the `somedb` database at `postgres://somehost:2345`
 ```

-> **Note:** Remember what URL you use with `psql`.
-You will use the same URL, or “connection string,” whenever you connect to Postgres.
-In fact you start PostGraphQL in a similar way:
->
-> ```bash
-> $ postgraphql                                     # Connects to the default database at `postgres://localhost:5432`
-> $ postgraphql -c postgres://localhost:5432/testdb # Connects to the `testdb` database at `postgres://localhost:5432`
-> $ postgraphql -c postgres://somehost:2345/somedb  # connects to the `somedb` database at `postgres://somehost:2345`
-> ```
->
-> Read the documentation on [Postgres connection strings](https://www.postgresql.org/docs/9.6/static/libpq-connect.html#LIBPQ-CONNSTRING) to learn more about alternative formats.
+Read the documentation on [Postgres connection strings](https://www.postgresql.org/docs/9.6/static/libpq-connect.html#LIBPQ-CONNSTRING) to learn more about alternative formats.

 After running `psql` with your database URL, you should be in a SQL prompt: